 |$1000.00 + $60.00

-Businesses can choose to repay the amount borrowed whenever they want, and the fees would then be adjusted to reflect that 0.1% on the outstanding principal.
-There are no loan origination fees, no underwriting fees, no prepayments required, and no hidden fees.
+Businesses can choose to repay the amount borrowed whenever they want, and fees would then be adjusted to reflect the 2% fee according to the number of days the borrowed amount was outstanding.
+There are no loan origination fees, no underwriting fees, no prepayment penalty, and no hidden fees.

 When companies sign up, we only look at business information; we don’t ask for personal information.
 The process—including fund deposits and notifications—is entirely electronic.
 There are no manual interventions at any point.